From www.astrology-and-science.com 6m 4g 227kb Home Fast-Find Index

 Downloads

 To download the pdf files visit the download page.
 No registration or login is required.
-You are welcome to use the material and distribute it to others for free but please mention the source (book title, authors, publisher, book date, page numbers).
-The publisher welcomes your comments (email as above also in book and pdfs).
+You are welcome to use the material and distribute it to others for free but be sure to mention the source (title, authors, publisher, book date, page numbers).
+The publisher welcomes comments (email is in previous paragraph).

 So why buy a hardcover copy?

 To avoid huge file sizes the downloadable pdfs are necessarily lower in resolution than the printed version.
 Text is largely unaffected but fine detail in the pictures and graphs may be hard to read.
 You are welcome to print out a full copy rather than squint your way through a thousand pages on-screen, but you will of course need lots of paper (print size is already at the lower limit for continuous reading, which makes 2-up copies a challenge).
-A hardcover copy is cheaper (6c US a page), nicer to look at, lies flat, and is much easier to use, with no loose pages to clutter your reading space.
-As one Swiss reader told us, "I have seen your website and downloaded the four pdfs.
-Would like to buy a hard copy".
+A hardcover copy is cheaper (6c US a page), nicer to look at, lies flat, and is much easier to use with no loose pages to clutter your reading space.
+As one Swiss reader told us, "I have seen your website, downloaded the four pdfs, and would like to buy a hard copy".

 Praise for Understanding Astrology